98.8 Castle FM

-98.8 Castle FM (formerly Leith FM) is a radio station, covering the area of Scotland.
+98.8 Castle FM (formerly Leith FM) is a radio station, covering the area of Edinburgh.
 The station started broadcasting on 7 May 2007 and was made available on 98.8FM throughout Edinburgh and its surrounding area as well as online.

 On 23 March 2012, the station changed its name to 98.8 Castle FM with the strapline 'Edinburgh's bigger local mix' serving the community of the Capital.
 The licence-holding company (Leith Community Mediaworks Ltd) filed accounts in 2012 as a dormant company with no assets.